KoljaB/Linguflex/docs/install.md

    ffmpeg -version
    ```
 ## Step 4: [Optional] Install PyTorch with CUDA Support
+Needed for faster (gpu based) whisper speech recognition.

-> Note: This step is optional.
-It enables fast speech recognition by using the graphics card.
-If you have a graphics card from [this list](https://developer.nvidia.com/cuda-gpus), I recommend taking this extra step.
+> Note: This step is optional, although if you have a graphics card from [this list](https://developer.nvidia.com/cuda-gpus) taking this extra step is definitely worth it.

 1. Install [Nvidia CUDA Toolkit 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive).
 2. Open the command prompt and run the following command: